BIO 160 - Introduction to Human Pathology

 Prerequisites: BIO 110 or BIO 151

-This is a course that introduces students to the major medical and surgical diseases.
-Basic biological concepts essential to the understanding of diseases and disease processes are stressed.
-Etiology, diagnoses and stages of the disease process are presented.
+This course introduces students to major medical and surgical diseases.
+Biological concepts essential to the understanding of diseases and their processes are emphasized.
+Etiology, pathology, structure-function relationship, disease progression, signs and symptoms and diagnoses are presented.

 Upon successful completion of the course, the student will:

 - Describe basic procedures used in the diagnosis of diseases.

 - Compare and contrast cells and tissues under both normal and diseased conditions.